 Horrible, horrible book.
 Billed as the first English comedy, but you could have fooled me.
 Not unfunny, just, well, not funny.
 And it’s edited by the unspeakable Edward Arber, so the pages are an incoherent mess.
 In some parts I resorted to making an alternative, simplified HTML version to help people who found the original hopelessly chaotic.

 For many years, the definitive critical edition.
 Has now been superseded, but still definitely worth putting online.
+The later volumes have been completed by other people.

 The first volume is plays.
 By the time you get to volumes 4 and 5, we’re in miscellaneous short fiction.
 Incidentally, I always thought of her as “Affra”.
 Turns out it’s “Ayfra”.
 We know because she sometimes spelled her name that way.